EntityProtocol/preact/DEBUGGING_CHALLENGE.md

 Your mission, if you choose to accept it: find the needle and fix the failing tests!

+There are three bugs, each more difficult than the last.
+Fixing a bug and running the tests again will reveal the next bug.

 When you're finished, push your changes and open a PR against our repo.